short 4c Hairstyles

 3. Halo Braid

-Probably one of my favorite styles for short 4c hair is the stunning halo braid.
+Probably one of my favorite styles for short 4c hair is the stunning halo braid with weave.
 This sleek and princess-like hairstyle attracts everybody’s attention when you step into the room and it’s perfect for shorter hair too.

 All you need to achieve a halo braid on short 4c natural hair is to sleek it back very tightly and then add a bundle of jumbo braiding hair to it.
 Of course, to look extra cute, you want to make sure you lay your edges with some edge control.